oracle/weblogic-toolkit-ui/documentation/staging/content/navigate/project-settings.md

 The WKT UI application can require storing a dozen or more credentials, depending on your WebLogic Server domain configuration.
 Upon first access by the WKT UI to load credentials from the credential store, the OS will prompt whether you want to allow the application access to each credential, prompting you once for each credential.
-This can get annoying, but on some platforms (for example, MacOS), you have the option of telling the OS to always allow access to the credential by the WKT UI application.
+This can get annoying, but on some platforms (for example, macOS), you have the option of telling the OS to always allow access to the credential by the WKT UI application.
 {{% /notice %}}